José E. Benedicto

+Biography

 In his early life, Benedicto attended the University of Madrid, where he received a Bachelor of Arts degree.
 In 1902, he graduated with a law degree from the University of Michigan Law School and was licensed to practice in Michigan and Puerto Rico.
 He subsequently was appointed as a district attorney of Arecibo, Puerto Rico.
 He also worked as a law professor at the University of Puerto Rico.

 In 1908, he was appointed as treasurer.
 During World War I, Benedicto was partly responsible for a campaign to advertise the sale of Liberty Bonds on the island.
 This plan would ultimately bring in nearly $10 million for the war effort, or approximately $9 per person in the territory.
 As treasurer, he also fought a legal battle against the Porto Rican American Tobacco Company.
 This battle eventually made it to the Supreme Court of the United States and they issued an opinion favoring the treasurer in 1924.

 Shortly after Emmet Montgomery Reily was appointed as governor, Benedicto was indicted by a grand jury on corruption charges and was removed as treasurer by the governor in 1921.
 However, he was later acquitted of charges.